-This film is available online to stream from 15 - 25 October 2020 for WOMEX 20 Digital Participants only.
+This film was available online to stream from 15 - 25 October 2020 for WOMEX 20 Digital Participants only.

 Directed by Anne Flatté & Marlon Johnson